How to Measure Business Plan Implementation Results in Your Company?

 11. SWOT

-Are your strengths, weakness, opportunities, and threats the same as you note in your plan?
+Are your strengths, weaknesses, opportunities, and threats the same as you note in your plan?
+Have these elements been thoughtfully developed and shared with your team throughout the process?
 Is there a change in their influence on your business?

-The Process You Need to Use When You Measure Business Plan Implementation Results
+The Process You Need to Use When You Measure Business Plan Execution Results

 These are the basic activities that you must do in the process of measurement: